junxit/us-congress-bills-112/metadata.md

 - 2011-10-18 — Placed on the Union Calendar, Calendar No. 172.
 - 2011-10-18 — Reported by the Committee on Judiciary.
 H. Rept.
 112-256.
 - 2011-10-18 — Reported by the Committee on Judiciary.
 H. Rept.
 112-256.
+- 2011-11-29 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2011-11-29 — Considered as unfinished business. (consideration: CR H7917)
+- 2011-11-29 — Considered under suspension of the rules. (consideration: CR H7906-7907)
+- 2011-11-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2192.
+- 2011-11-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-11-29 — Mr. Chaffetz moved to suspend the rules and pass the bill.
+- 2011-11-29 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays (2/3 required): 407 - 1 (Roll No. 861). (text: CR H7906)
+- 2011-11-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays (2/3 required): 407 - 1 (Roll No. 861).(text: CR H7906)